Quantum cluster variables via canonical submodules: CLUSTER CATEGORY OF SURFACE

 \subsection{Canonical submodule}

-In this section, we discuss the submodule of string modules. \begin{definition} Given a string $w$ in $Q$.
+In this section, we discuss the submodule of string modules. \begin{definition}[\cite{anaki2018LatticeBF}] Given a string $w$ in $Q$ and its string module $M=M(w)$.
 We call $canonical \ embedding$ of a submodule $N$ of $M$, if the map $N\hookrightarrow M$ is induced by the identity map on the non-zero components of $N$.
 In this way, $N$ is called the $canonical \ submodule$ of $M$.
 We denote by $CS(M)$ the set of canonical submodule of $M$. \end{definition} \begin{definition} Let $w$ be a string in $Q$

 A subword $w_I$ of $w$ indexed by an interval $I=[j,s]$ is a string given by

 In case $M(w_I)$ is a submodule of $M(w)$, we call $w_I$ a substring of $w$. \end{definition} Moreover, for any subset $I\in \left\{1,2,\cdots,n\right\}$, we can write $I$ as a disjoint union of intervals of maximal length $I=I_1\cup I_2\cup\cdots \cup I_t$ that is \begin{enumerate} \item $I_l$ is an interval for $1\leq l\leq t$. \item $max\left\{i|i\in I_l\right\}+2\leq min\left\{i|i\in I_{l+1}\right\}$ for each $1\leq l\leq t-1$. \item $I_j\cap I_k=\emptyset$ if $j\neq k$ \end{enumerate} Then for any subset $I$ with the decomposition $I=I_1\cup I_2\cup\cdots \cup I_t$, consider the string module